Brighton’s Oska Bright Festival Shines a Light on Disabled Filmmakers

-Nestled in the vibrant city of Brighton, the Oska Bright Film Festival stands as a testament to the creative spirit of filmmakers with learning disabilities or autism.
-Since its inception back in 2004, the festival has emerged as the world’s leading platform for showcasing films made by or featuring individuals with these disabilities.
+Nestled in buzzing Brighton, the Oska Bright Film Festival is a creative powerhouse for filmmakers with learning disabilities and autism.
+Since launching in 2004, it’s become the world’s top stage for films made by or featuring disabled talent.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.